AxelAllen/Multimodal-BERT-in-Medical-Image-and-Text-Classification/README.md

     5.2 To specify the experiment to be run, simply change the filenames of the desired datafile and specify the output directory, otherwise results will simply be written over the existing output directory.

-6. The loaded Tensoboard in the **baseline_experiments_results.ipynb** can be re-launched to reflect new experiment results.
+6. The loaded Tensorboard in the **baseline_experiments_results.ipynb** can be re-launched to reflect new experiment results.

+#### Alternative Instructions

+We have created a [shared Google Drive - LAP_MMBT] (https://drive.google.com/drive/folders/1gwgx4ZApTKz5fN6SG9YkiVjVCZ0WNGeH?usp=sharing) for this project where all the scripts, data, and Jupyter/Colab Notebooks in this repo have been uploaded.
+You can simply test our codes there.

+Caveats: we reserve the ability to modify this Drive from time to time; particularly to manage storage.
+We may delete or write over files in this shared Drive without notice and access is provided for your convenience.

 ### Notebooks